iiasa/message_ix/doc/source/reporting.rst

 Every quantity and report is identified by a **key**, which is a :py:class:`str` or other :py:term:`hashable` object.
 Special keys are used for multidimensional quantities.
 For instance: the |MESSAGEix| parameter ``resource_cost``, defined with the dimensions (node `n`, commodity `c`, grade `g`, year `y`) is identified by the key ``'resource_cost:n-c-g-y'``.
 When summed across the grade/`g` dimension, it has dimensions `n`, `c`, `y` and is identified by the key ``'resource_cost:n-c-y'``.

-Non-model quantities and reports are produced by **computations**, which are atomic tasks that build on other computations.
-The most basic computations—for instance, ``resource_cost:n-c-g-y``—simply return raw/unprocessed quantities from a :class:`message_ix.Scenario`.
-Advanced computations can depend on many quantities, and combine them together into a structure like a document or spreadsheet.
+Non-model [1]_ quantities and reports are produced by **computations**, which are atomic tasks that build on other computations.
+The most basic computations—for instance, ``resource_cost:n-c-g-y``—simply retrieve raw/unprocessed data from a :class:`message_ix.Scenario` and return it as a :class:`Quantity <ixmp.reporting.utils.Quantity>`.
+Advanced computations can depend on many quantities, and/or combine quantities together into a structure like a document or spreadsheet.
 Computations are defined in :mod:`ixmp.reporting.computations` and :mod:`message_ix.reporting.computations`, but most common computations can be added using the methods of :class:`Reporter <message_ix.reporting.Reporter>`.

+..
+[1] i.e. quantities that do not exist within the mathematical formulation of the model itself, and do not affect its solution.

 Basic usage
 -----------